anhhoangt/SDE-Interview-and-Prep-Roadmap/README.md

 This roadmap is intended as a general guideline and may not cover every aspect of SDE interviews.
 It's essential to supplement my preparation with additional resources and adapt based on individual needs and experiences.

 ## <span style="color:darkolivegreen;">**Credits**</span>
-This project is inspired by various interview preparation resources and the collective wisdom of the developer community..
+This project is inspired by various interview preparation resources and the collective wisdom of the developer community....